AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 - Sleep disruption from career-related thoughts

-- Physical symptoms: headaches, tension, nausea at work
+- Physical symptoms from AI stress: headaches, tension, nausea at work

 If you recognize three or more of these signs in yourself, this article is for you.
-You're not weak or behind the times.
-You're having a very human response to genuinely unprecedented change.
+You're not weak or behind the times — you may be dealing with performance anxiety triggered by AI expectations, and you're having a very human response to genuinely unprecedented change.

 Quick Self-Check: How Much Is AI Affecting Your Work Life?